New Progressive Party (Puerto Rico)

-The New Progressive Party (Partido Nuevo Progresista, PNP) is a political party in Puerto Rico that advocates statehood.
-The PNP is one of the two major parties in Puerto Rico with significant political strength and currently holds both the seat of the governor and of the resident commissioner.
+The New Progressive Party (Partido Nuevo Progresista, PNP) is a political party in Puerto Rico that advocates for statehood.
+The PNP is one of the two major parties in Puerto Rico with significant political strength and currently holds the seat of the governor and a majority in both legislative houses.

-The party is primarily contrasted by two other political parties: the Popular Democratic Party (PPD), which advocates maintaining the current colonial political status of Puerto Rico as that of an unincorporated territory of the United States with self-government, and the smaller Puerto Rican Independence Party (PIP), which advocates for the independence of Puerto Rico.
+The party is primarily contrasted by two other political parties: the Popular Democratic Party (PPD), which advocates maintaining the current political status of Puerto Rico as that of an unincorporated territory of the United States with self-government, and the smaller Puerto Rican Independence Party (PIP), which advocates for the independence of Puerto Rico.

 In national/mainland politics, members are split, with some party members affiliating with the Republican Party and some with the Democratic Party, although the PNP tends to be seen as slightly more conservative than the PPD overall.

 The party traces its history back to 1967.
 In that year, the Partido Estadista Republicano instructed its members to not participate in a referendum on statehood held that year.
 Unhappy with the mandate, several dissidents left the Statehood Party and founded the PNP afterwards.